-“Well,” she said, lowering her voice and leaning toward me as if she were about to reveal a secret that had been passed down through generations of life coaches, “you just have to love yourself.”
+“Well,” she said, lowering her voice and leaning toward me as if she were about to reveal a secret that had been passed down through generations of Life Coaches, “you just have to love yourself.”

 I waited, thinking there had to be more to it.

 Nope.
-That was is.
+That was it.